 - Ventilation – In addition to the utilities required, a vent will also be needed.
 This is in order to safely remove the dangerous combustion gases from the property.
 And the vent must be installed on an outside wall.
 Therefore, this must be explored before making plans to install a boiler in the loft.

 - Access – There are regulations regarding the necessary access to the boiler.
 This is so that heating engineers can safely complete servicing and maintenance procedures.
 Therefore, there must be suitable boarded flooring space within the loft to enable safe working.
-Plus a ladder to access the loft with a guard rail is essential, as well as appropriate lighting.
+Plus a ladder to access the loft with a handrail is essential, as well as appropriate lighting.

 What are the advantages of moving or installing a new boiler into the loft?